johnmanjohnston/melodylounge/capstone/README.md

 `tab_manager.js` consists of functions to handle switching tabs.

 `search.js` handles the tab for searching for songs.
-When the search form is submitted, we prevent the default acation of submitting a form and we query the API for the search query and we then convert the JSON response into UI for the user, by calling `getSongsHTML()` in `song.js`
+When the search form is submitted, we prevent the default acation of submitting a form and we query the API for the search query and we then convert the JSON response into UI that the user can see, with the help of `song.js`.

 `profile.js` hanldes the tab for looking at a profile.
-We query the server to get songs by the user's profile that we want to see, and we show the songs to the user.
+We query the server to get songs by the user's profile that we want to see, and we show the songs UI to the user.

 `playlist.js` handles playlist operations.
-We have functions to create a new playlist, rename playlists, and delete playlists.
-We also have functions to view songs in a playlist, add songs to a playlist and remove songs from a playlist.
+We have functions to create, rename, and delete playlists.
+We also have functions to view songs in a playlist, add  and remove to/from a playlist.
 All these functions send a fetch request to the server to carry out such operations.

 `global.css` has the CSS code that is used across all pages for MelodyLounge.